 - Be honest.
 Investment banking is a hard job with long hours.
 To thrive, you have to be really passionate about your own and your company’s success

-Now you know what it takes, check out opportunities in investment banking and kickstart a brilliant career.
+Check out graduate programmes in investment banking and kick-start a brilliant career.